timdev/db-snap/README.md

 ## How To

-A minimal invocation might looks like this (from the project root):
+A minimal invocation looks like this:

 `./bin/db-snap --db=exampledb --s3bucket=my-private-s3-bucket`